How to Talk With Kids About Active Shooter Incidents [With Resources for Parents and Teachers]

 Captain Ready never does anything dangerous; he simply sets the example for other kids to emulate.
 This mindset is important for all emergencies but especially for an active shooter-type incident.

-The Dangers of Teaching Children to Counter or Fight an Active Shooter
+The Dangers of Teaching Children to Fight an Active Shooter

 For more than 20 years, SafePlans has pioneered national active shooter defense training programs that reinforce the Run-Hide-Fight active-shooter survival options – but these programs were designed for businesses, not schools.